What is pilates and who is it good for?

 With many of the exercises in Pilates it’s not just the strength of your abdominals or core muscles that enable you to perform a particular exercise.
 Coordination is needed in Pilates as you bring together the lateral breathing, core engagement and then the movement itself.

-This may seem tricky at first but like learning how to drive a car or play a musical instrument, with practice and over time it becomes second nature.
+This may seem difficult at first but like learning how to drive a car or play a musical instrument, with practice and over time it becomes second nature.

 We develop what is called ‘muscle memory’ when we repeat a physical command or movement over and over again.
 This is why its crucial to make sure our technique is precise, that way the brain remembers the sequences correctly, gradually changing the way our bodies move and hold themselves at all times.